 Basic net income (loss) per share is calculated by dividing the net income (loss) by the weighted-average number of shares of common stock outstanding for the period, without consideration for common stock equivalents.
+Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of shares of common stock equivalents.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of shares of common stock equivalents outstanding for the period that are determined to be dilutive.
-Common stock equivalents are primarily comprised of preferred stock, options and warrants for the purchase of common stock The Company had potentially dilutive securities, totaling approximately 0.7 million and 0.02 million shares of common stock as of December 31, 2022 and 2021, respectively.
+Common stock equivalents are primarily comprised of preferred stock, options and warrants for the purchase of common stock The Company had potentially dilutive securities, totaling approximately 0.7 million and 0.7 million shares of common stock as of December 31, 2023 and 2022, respectively.